 The first time you kill a dragon.
 Especially if you're high enough level (around 10) to fight it with little trouble.
-Regardless of how easy or hard the fight is, once you strike the final blow, the dragon realizes who you are and yells: "Dovakhiin, nid!"
-(Dragonborn, no!)
+Regardless of how easy or hard the fight is, once you strike the final blow, Mirmulnir realizes just who and what you are and yells: "Dovakhiin?!
+No!"

 Occasionally, when fighting a high-level enemy (such as a dragon), One They Fear, a triumphant remix of Dragonborn begins playing.
 Whatever's happening on-screen is instantly transmuted into pure win, because the song's title is exactly what you are.
 Having this happen when a dragon is attacking a town just compounds the awesome.
 Imagine the Dragonborn saying, "Oh, you just picked the wrong town..."